NEW: Black smoke comes from the chapel chimney, meaning no winner in first vote

 The longest conclave held since the turn of the 20th century lasted five days.

-On Monday, cardinals held the last of several days of meetings, known as General Congregations, to discuss church affairs and get acquainted.
+On Monday, cardinals held the last of several days of meetings to discuss church affairs and get acquainted.
 Lombardi said 152 cardinals were on hand for the final meeting.

 As well as getting to know their counterparts from around the world, the cardinals discussed the major issues facing the church, including its handling of allegations of child sex abuse by priests and a scandal over leaks from the Vatican last year that revealed claims of corruption, as well as the church’s future direction.

-Church rules prevent cardinals over the age of 80 from participating in the conclave but allow them to attend the meetings that precede the vote.
+Church rules prevent cardinals over the age of 80 from participating in the election of a pope but allow them to attend the “General Congregations” that precede the vote.

 Who will be chosen?

-Meanwhile, the Italian news media are full of speculation about which cardinal may win enough support from his counterparts to be elected, and what regional alliances are being formed.
+Meanwhile, the Italian press is full of speculation about which cardinal may win enough support from his counterparts to be elected, and what regional alliances are being formed.

 According to CNN Vatican analyst John Allen, also a correspondent for the National Catholic Reporter, the race was wide open as the cardinals entered the conclave.